jamespagedev/Graphs/projects/graph/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?
+* 500 times
+* Because the amount of loops to call this method is set to a range of (100 * 10) // 2... which comes to 500

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+* Because the relationships are random every time... the percentage of other users in the extended social network will be different every time.
+Some groups will be isolated from the particular user, and the amount of these groups change depending on the random used.
+* If by "average degree of seperation between the user and those in his/her extended network":
+  * You mean the amount of direct friendship path connected to the user, the average seems to be the same number as avg_friendships
+  * You mean the amount of key/value pairs in visited... again, it's random based on the relationships made
+  * Anything else...
+I don't understand the question

 ## 4. Stretch Goal